codacy/codacy-coverage-reporter/docs/index.md

 To validate that the coverage setup is complete:

-1. Wait until there is **at least one new commit** after the one where you finished setting up coverage.
+1. Wait until there are **at least two commits** sending coverage data that are analyzed by Codacy.

+    !!! important
+        Codacy only takes the uploaded coverage data into account after analyzing the corresponding commits, so make sure that you [invite or ask your team members to join your organization on Codacy](../organizations/managing-people/#adding-people) so that Codacy analyzes their commits on private repositories.

 1. Check that Codacy displays the coverage information for the lastest commits and pull requests, either as a positive, negative, or no variation (represented by `=`) of the coverage percentage: